mitmath/18335/README.md

 On Friday, 19 February, at 5pm via Zoom, I will give an (attendance-optional!)
 Julia tutorial, introducing the [Julia programming language and environment](http://julialang.org/) that we will use this term.
 Please see the [tutorial notes online](https://github.com/mitmath/julia-mit/blob/master/README.md).

 Please try to install Julia and the IJulia interface first via the abovementioned tutorial notes.
 Several people will be at the tutorial session to help answer installation questions.
 Alternatively, you can use Julia online at [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mitmath/binder-env/main?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252Fmitmath%252F18335%26urlpath%3Dtree%252F18335%252F%26branch%3Dmaster) without installing anything (although running things on your own machine is usually faster and eliminates timeout frustrations).

+### Lecture 3 (Feb 22)

+* notes on the accuracy and stability of [floating-point summation](notes/naivesum.pdf)

+Continued discussion from Julia floating-point notebook of last lecture, starting with catastrophic cancellation and moving on to error accumulation in summing many floating-point numbers.

+Began a more rigorous analysis of summation, accuracy, and stability (see notes).

+**Further reading**: See the further reading from the previous lecture.
+Trefethen, lectures 14, 15, and 3.
+See also the Wikipedia article on [asymptotic ("big O") notation](https://en.wikipedia.org/wiki/Big_O_notation); note that for expressions like O(ε) we are looking in the limit of _small_ arguments rather than of large arguments (as in complexity theory), but otherwise the ideas are the same.
+A classic paper on the accuracy of summation is Higham (1993), ["The accuracy of floating point summation"](https://doi.org/10.1137%2F0914050).